Humbitious: The Power of Low-Ego, High-Drive Leadership

 How To Make the Most of Every Word You Say In Your Next Meeting…WITHOUT Being Abrupt

-This week’s article is written by Jonathan Reitz, CoachNet’s FLUXIFY’s Director for Training/CEO.
-It is a companion to his interview on Innovating Leadership, Co-creating Our Future titled The SHORT List of Communication Skills EVERY Leader Needs that airs on June 21, 2022.
+Jonathan Reitz, CoachNet’s FLUXIFY’s Director for Training/CEO provided this article as a companion to his podcast The SHORT List of Communication Skills EVERY Leader Needs

 We’ve all been in a meeting with someone who talks too much.
-You know the person who doesn’t believe in using 100 words when they have 10,000 to say.
+You know people who don’t believe in using 100 words when they have 10,000 to say.
 There’s nothing more annoying or counter-productive.

 During my first career in the radio and television news, we worked hard to say a LOT in just a few words.
 Time constraints were part of the reason, but so was the short attention span of the listener or viewer.
 “Say it shorter” was our mantra.